-The risk and needs assessment should consider:
+The risk and needs assessment will consider:

-- the victim, especially their protection and support; - whether there may have been other victims;

-- the alleged perpetrator/s; - all the other children (and, if appropriate, adult students and staff) at the school, especially any actions that are appropriate to protect them from the alleged perpetrator(s) or from future harms; and - the time and location of the incident and any action required to make the location safer.
+- the victim, especially their protection and support; - whether there may have been other victims; - the alleged perpetrator/s; - all the other children (and, if appropriate, adult pupils and staff) at the school, especially any actions that are appropriate to protect them from the alleged perpetrator(s) or from future harms; and - the time and location of the incident and any action required to make the location safer.

 If any of the children involved has SEND, the DSL will liaise with the SENCO to assist in the management of the report.
-If the report involves an online safety element, the DSL will liaise with the online safety lead if that is not the DSL.
+If the report involves an online safety element, any Deputy DSLs will liaise with the DSL, as online safety lead.

 Safety and support plans must be recorded (written or electronic) and will be kept under review.
 At all times, we will be actively considering the risks posed to all of our pupils and put adequate measures in place to protect them and keep them safe.
+Safety and support planning will involve the relevant pupils, parents and professionals.